 CBD Bath Bombs

 A hot bath is one of the most essential tools in your self-care arsenal.
-Bath bombs in general elevate the experience to a new level of luxuriousness, but with CBD bath bombs you can truly relax your body and calm your mind while keeping your skin nourished, soft, and smooth.
-The CBD can help soothe your skin and fight inflammation and muscle soreness, while the botanicals and other ingredients in the bath bomb wash away the sweat, dirt, and bad vibes that have accumulated throughout the day.
+Bath bombs, in general, elevate the experience to a new level of luxuriousness, but with CBD bath bombs you can help relax your body and calm your mind while keeping your skin nourished, soft, and smooth.
+Let the bath bomb wash away the sweat, dirt, and bad vibes that have accumulated throughout the day.

 It’s as easy as filling your tub and dropping in the bath bomb.
 From there, put on your favorite album or podcast, curl up with a book (that you don’t mind getting a little waterlogged), or just let your mind wander freely.
 Top it off with a chilled drink to stay hydrated while you soak, and you may just replace your showers with baths altogether.